saaahilhussain/Guess-my-number-game/README.md

 # Guess-my-number-game

 "Guess My Number" is a fun JavaScript game where players try to guess a randomly generated number within a set range.
 With each guess, they receive hints like "Too high!" or "Too low!" until they find the correct number.

+This project is a part of my JavaScript learning journey, helping me practice DOM manipulation and logic building.